 I found just one Archer in the West Yorkshire Poll Tax Rolls.
 In Stainland, a parish of Halifax, there was just one Archer who paid 4 pence tax in 1379 – this was a Ricardus (Richard) Archer, carpenter and wife.

 16th to 20th Century

-By the end of the 16th Century and early 17th Century, we find Archer families established in Dewsbury parish, notably in Soothill parish, (Earlsheaton and Chickenley), adjacent to Ossett…and a century later my Archer family in Ossett had enough means to own or lease property and became respected artisans in the town, becoming blacksmiths and textile machine makers and leaving property in their wills.
+By the end of the 16th Century and early 17th Century, we find Archer families established in Dewsbury parish, notably in Soothill Nether, (Earlsheaton and Chickenley), adjacent to Ossett…and a century later my Archer family in Ossett had enough means to own or lease property and to leave wills.
 (See Wills section).
-It is quite possible that they were all descended from Thomas and Ellen Archer.
+It is probable that they were all descended from Thomas and Ellen.

 From the 17th century, possibly before, the Archers were blacksmiths and tey became textile machine builders.
 In the 19th century and beyond, with the boom in Ossett’s Shoddy and Mungo mills, most of my Archer family worked in textiles, some as the owners of textile engineering works and others as humble rag sorters.
 While some of my Archer ancestors became respected textile machine makers, others became embroiled in industrial espionage during the Napoleonic Wars, or in petty crime, one illegally took machinery plans to America; others were conscripted to the army where one was sent to Passchendaele and his son was involved in the Normandy Landings and later the relief of Bergen Belsen Concentration camp.
 Some emigrated permanently, some became bankrupt and others were committed to the lunatic asylum.
 However, none were boring and their stories appear on these blog pages…so, please enjoy!